ajayns/react-projects/README.md

 8. **property-finder**: Search for and list properties.
 Built on React-Native, uses react-navigation.
 9. **todo-pwa**: The classic Todos Tracker as a Progressive Web App.
 Built using React, Redux, leveraging styled-components, PaperCSS, Service Worker tools.
 Data is retained using localStorage [(Live Demo)](https://paper-todo.firebaseapp.com)
 10. **gatsbyjs-markdown-blog**: GatsbyJS blog which fetches markdown blog posts, lists them and displays each post wrapped up as a static site.
 Based on the tutorials in the official docs, uses GraphQL, Typography.js, Remark plugin, Glamor.
+11. **reddit-clone**: react-redux-thunk project that calls the RedditAPI to fetch posts from selected subreddits.

 ## Development